zorkian/go-datadog-api/README.md

     GetEvent(id)                return a single event
     GetEvents(see code)         return a list of events matching a query

+    GetTags(...)                get all tags
+    GetHostTags(...)            get all host tags
+    GetHostTagsBySource(...)    get host tags, with source information AddTagsToHost(...)          add new tags to a host/source UpdateHostTags(...)         overwrite all tags for this host/source RemoveHostTags(...)         remove all tags that match this host/source

     CreateDashboard(Dashboard)  creates a new dashboard
     DeleteDashboard(id)         deletes one dashboard
     GetDashboard(id)            returns one (with details, graphs, etc)